arthurvoloshyn/blog/src/entities/Currency/README.md

 ## Entity Currency

-Сущность, содержащая список валют
+Entity containing a list of currencies

 - types
-  `Currency` - объект валют
+  `Currency` - currency object

 - component
-  `CurrencySelect` - Компонент, содержащий селект валют
+  `CurrencySelect` - Component containing a selection of currencies